jiegec/canokey-site/doc/content/development/protocols/admin.md

 The max retries is 3.
 When you exceed this limit, the applet will be locked.
 A successful verification will reset this limit.
 {{% /notice %}}

+If the input is empty (Lc = 0), the actual access status of the PIN is returned.
+If the PIN is verified, the applet answers with normal status bytes (SW = 9000).
+If the PIN is not checked and the verification is required, the applet answers with the status bytes 63CX, where 'X' encodes the number of further allowed retries.

 #### Request

 | Field | Value |